andresr27/devops_kubernetes_sample/study_guide.md

    Test Stage: Run automated unit, integration, and end-to-end tests to ensure code quality and functionality.
 3. Artifact Repository:
    Store your deployable artifacts in a centralized repository (e.g., Nexus, Artifactory, Docker Hub for Docker images).
 This ensures versioning and easy retrieval during deployment.
-4. Deployment Environment (Linux Servers):
-   Prepare your Linux servers (e.g., EC2 instances, VMs) where the application will be deployed.
+4. Deployment Environment (Linux Servers, Kubernetes, Lambda functions, Elasticbeanstalk) Prepare your servers (e.g., EC2 instances, VMs) where the application will be deployed.
    Ensure necessary software and dependencies (e.g., web server like Nginx/Apache, application server like Tomcat/JBoss, database) are installed and configured.
 5. Deployment Tool:
    Utilize a deployment tool (e.g., Ansible, Chef, Puppet, AWS CodeDeploy, Capistrano) to automate the deployment process to your Linux servers.